Upholstery Foam Product Spotlight Video

 If you want to use foam outdoors, you can’t go wrong with Eva-Dri or EZ-Dri outdoor foam.
 They’re both medium density, but they are designed to let water flow through them rather than absorbing it like a sponge.
 The open cell construction also lets humidity and moisture evaporate quickly.
 EZ-Dri foam also has a built in fungicidal additive that inhibits fungus and mildew.
 This will help prevent stains and odor.

 For a firmer foam that’s very durable, try rebond foam.
 It’s a dense, open cell foam that provides solid support and holds its shape well.
-The 3 inch thickness is good for automotive seats, office chairs, and bar stools.
+It’s commonly used for commercial upholstery, motorcycle and snowmobile seats, bar stools, massage tables, and exercise mats.

 Foam will be shipped to you rolled up tightly.
 After you unroll the foam, please allow up to 24 hours for the foam to expand to its correct dimensions.